stefanholek/gpgkeys/README.txt

 While probably not very interesting in itself, it serves as example application and testbed for the development of the rl_ library.
-In particular, gpgkeys contains a sophisticated implementation of `filename completion`_, which may one day find its way into a standalone package or rl_ add-on.
+In particular, gpgkeys contains a sophisticated implementation of `filename completion`_ which may one day find its way into a standalone package or rl_ add-on.

 .. _rl: http://pypi.python.org/pypi/rl